Children, Kindergarten Readiness and Youth Programs

 SPARC Before & After School Programs

-The program is a licensed child care program that provides a great opportunity for your child to learn and grow both before and after school through a variety of clubs, sports, enrichment activities, homework help, and mentoring.
+The program is a licensed childcare program that provides a great opportunity for your child to learn and grow both before and after school through a variety of clubs, sports, enrichment activities, homework help, and mentoring.
 SPARC also offers clubs throughout the year to enhance learning and physical activity beyond school hours.
-417-837-5737

 Job Skills Development During & After High School